haoess/dta-tools/stylesheets/t/wiki/wikiBuilder/README.md

  - A Comment which starts with "#--- " introduces a new file.
 The rest of the comment will be the file name.
 This kind of comment has to be read before any other writing action can be performed!
  - The "# " at the beginning of other Comments (which start with just a single "#") is omitted, the rest of the comment is copied.

+For a working example take a look into _tag.t_.

 Needed arguments:

 1. Path to the test file